finnmayhew/The-Revelation-Mission/Sessions/Session4.md

 - Norvin wakes up with a sense that they were knocked out because their energy was too high, and may have the insight that their energy comes from magic
 - Something to kickstart the Revelers into heading on the path to the secret backstory

+Carcy will join the Itisal on a fishing trip.

 ## Table Notes